Updated April 20 with a clarification from Rogers, and Nov. 4 with clarifications based on feedback from Ethnic Channels Group.

-- A good idea technically: Making use of secondary audio channels is a good way to solve the problem of wanting to offer content in multiple languages with a small number of video feeds (though having more than two audio channels may result in technical problems)
+- A good idea technically: Making use of multiple audio channels is a good way to solve the problem of wanting to offer content in multiple languages with a small number of video feeds.

 - Lots of news: Most of the schedule is original information programming including regional news.